Euler-Heisenberg waves propagating in a magnetic background: The phase velocity of the EM wave in a flowing magnetic background

-where $V(\tilde{t}, \tilde{z})$ represents the velocity of the propagating medium and $c(\tilde{t}, \tilde{z})$ the velocity of the perturbation propagating through such a medium \cite{Aguero2020}.
-The velocity of the medium $V$ is not the same than the one of the Lorentz transformation $\beta_{L}$.
-Taking advantage of the constant curvature $R=0$ of the effective metric, by making a scale transformation on the $(t,z)$ coordinates we can write the effective metric in the PLG form (\ref{PLGmetricCart}).
+where $V(\tilde{t}, \tilde{z})$ represents the velocity of the propagating medium and $ \tilde{c}(\tilde{t}, \tilde{z})$ the velocity of the perturbation propagating through such a medium \cite{Aguero2020}.
+Taking advantage of the constant curvature (scalar curvature is zero $R=0$) of the effective metric, by making a scale transformation on the $(t,z)$ coordinates we can write the effective metric Eq. (\ref{null_traj}) in the PLG form (\ref{PLGmetricCart}).
 By re-scaling as

 the effective metric in the $(\tilde{t}, \tilde{z})$ coordinates acquires the form,